 For some, you may experience heavier withdrawal symptoms, especially in the first 48 hours.
 These include sweatiness, shaking, tremors, and feeling like you are miserably hungover.

 It’s also not uncommon for people to feel depressed in that first week.

 When you eliminate alcohol, you are allowing yourself to feel things that you’ve been blocking out.

-You’ve also stopped giving your brain its primary source of dopamine, and because what goes up must come down, you may be feeling a little down and out this week.
+You’ve also stopped giving your brain its primary source of dopamine, and because (again) what goes up must come down, you may be feeling out of sorts this week.

 Everyone’s first week varies.
 Some get lulled into a false sense of complacency.
 They ride that adrenaline high and somehow get it in their head that sobriety is “easy.”
 (I’m looking at you, pink cloud!)

 For others, it feels like the worst decision they ever made.
 Their resolve is shaken.
 Is it even worth it?

 You’ll probably have a mix of both, which sucks, I know.

 Nothing you are going through that first week is permanent.
 All of it will go away eventually.

 (I truly picked a difficult time of year to get sober.)